 As the world grinds to a halt, we are experiencing increasing delays in communication and refund payments from our suppliers.
 Even large organisations such as major airlines—who have robust and long-standing policies around cancellations in place—are advising long delays for refunds and amendments.
 We are seeing with more clarity every day that the process of recovering funds will take time.
 Most of our suppliers are now advising refunds will be processed to us in a minimum of ten to fourteen weeks, with a portion of our suppliers taking as long as six to eight months.
 Trying to ascertain how much money we will receive back, and when, is an impossible task.
 We are all working tirelessly on behalf of our school partners to ensure the funds are received as quickly as possible, however, the process of recovering funds will take some time.

 Student Horizons incorporate additional inclusions in the tour package such as tour gear, international sim cards for the teacher-in-charge, and comprehensive tour manuals.
 The costs for these inclusions are part of the final balance payment that a school makes to Student Horizons.
 If your school group has made the final payment, then your refund amount will include the money allocated toward these costs.
 In a few instances, the tour gear may have already been ordered and processed, in which case, Student Horizons will send these items to your school.
 If your school did not make the final payment for the tour, then the group has not paid for these inclusions.

-Student Horizons has also issued schools with over $300,000 in Student Horizons credit note refunds.
+Student Horizons has also issued schools with almost $400,000 in Student Horizons credit note refunds.